By: Dearborn Real Estate Education

 How to Attract and Keep Quality Real Estate Instructors

 Your school might be having trouble finding and keeping quality instructors.
 If so, you’re not alone.
-It is listed as the fourth biggest challenge in Dearborn’s State of the Real Estate Education Industry Report, 2018-2019.
+This is a big challenge for many real estate schools.
 So what can make it less difficult?
 Let’s take a look at some things you can do besides advertising on job boards and hiring instructors with the Distinguished Real Estate Instructor designation.

 Network